binarykitchen/videomail-client/README.md

 ### Include videomail meta data in Form Submissions

 If you want to include videomail meta data in the form submission to your own server, enable the `submitWithVideomail` option.
-Otherwise only the videomail alias is in the form body and will have to call `videomail.get(alias, cb)` to retrieve these later on.
+Otherwise only the videomail alias is in the form body and will have to call `videomail.getByAlias(alias)` to retrieve these later on.

 <a name="whitelist"></a>